 Next on the list is to optimize or remove unused CSS JS files in WordPress.

-While you can certainly do this using a plugin like WP Asset Clean Up and PurifyCSS, a CDN solution, or a tool like PurgeCSS, we’ll explain how you can do this without installing yet another plugin on your WordPress website.
+While you can certainly do this using a plugin like Asset Clean Up and PurifyCSS, a CDN solution, or a tool like PurgeCSS, we’ll explain how you can do this without installing yet another plugin on your WordPress website.

 We’ll go through: